hanruihua/NeuPAN/README.md

 ## Citation

-If you find our work helpful in your research, please consider citing:
+If you find our work helpful in your research, you can star our repo and consider citing:

 ```bibtex